-So began the era of the skirt and it was to be 30 years before skirts were worn unhindered by support structures.
-The round hoop of 1860 evolved into an oval hoop by 1864.
-As the skirt developed, the back emphasis saw the creation of the first bustle, which had appeared by 1868.
-The big, soft, high and very draped bustle skirt enjoyed its popularity for 8 years.
+The era of the skirt dawned, yet it was to be 30 years before skirts were worn unhindered by support structures.
+The round hoop of 1860 evolved, by 1864, into an oval hoop.
+As the skirt developed, its back was emphasized by the the bustle, which appeared by 1868.
+The big, high, and draped bustle skirt enjoyed popularity for eight years.

-In the 1860s, the bodice waist became slightly short but the dropped shoulders remained.
-Sleeves narrowed and although fitted at the wrist, a little width was available at the elbow.
-Square yoke lines were often seen for day.
-These were created with braid, fringe or even developed as a separate piece that could be removed for evening wear, leaving a lower, square neckline.
+In the 1860s, the bodice waist became slightly shorter, but dropped shoulders remained.
+Sleeves narrowed, and although fitted at the wrist, featured some width at the elbow.
+Square yoke lines were seen often for day.
+The look was created with braid or fringe, or these were sometimes made as a separate piece (similar to today’s dickey collar) that could be removed for evening wear.
+This left a lower, bare neckline.

-To emphasize the wide neckline on evening dresses, Bertha collars following the décolleté were made of pleated fabric, ruffles, or lace.
-In fact fringe, braid and lace were in their element and widely used.
-Fabric stayed lightweight with lawn, taffeta and silk and wool blends popular.
-Dresses tended to be made of one fabric but with lace or trim for interest.
+To emphasize the wide neckline on evening dresses, Bertha collars—which followed the décolleté—were made of pleated fabric, ruffles, or lace.
+Fringe, braid, and lace were widely used.
+Fabric stayed lightweight; lawn, taffeta, and silk or wool blends were popular.
+Dresses tended to be made of one fabric, with lace or trim added for interest.

 Written by The Vintage Fashion Guild